naveedn/naveed-website/content/posts/2020-03-12-interviews-for-senior-software-engineers-are-f-cking-broken.md

 And the last part of the interview is designed so we can allow the candidate some time to ask us questions so we can pitch the company favorably to them (aka make them drink the kool-aid).

 While its admirable to try and evaluate each of these important aspects, it's unreasonable to think that 1 or 2 interviewers can accurately glean this information in a single 1 hour interview.
 This is why some interviewers can wildly disagree with each other about a candidate's skill.

-Whats the common solution?
+Whats the accepted solution?
 Let's introduce a tool like greenhouse, and have a whole suite of engineers take time out of their day and rapid-fire interview the poor candidate (who is probably sweating profusely right now in the conference room you left them in).
 The law of averages will save us!
 If we all agree we *like* this candidate, then let's let her pass.
 But if one of us didn't get a good vibe?
 Well, "its better to pass on a good candidate than hire a bad one", so it's sayonara and good luck to you.

-We are trying to cram 3 interviews into 1.
+There's no clearer example of this than Amazon.
+Amazon interviews are notably different than other FAANG companies because they cram both technical and behavioral components in the same 1 hour interview.
+Before the interview, you're asked to memorize the [Amazon Leadership Principles](https://www.amazon.jobs/en/principles), and during the interview, you're asked to regurgitate them in some pre-fabricated story using the [STAR format](https://en.wikipedia.org/wiki/Situation,_task,_action,_result).
+Most online forums agree that this is the easiest FAANG interview to game, comparatively.
+Because there is a time crunch for interviewers, and the technical aspect is already time consuming, the interviewers race through the behavioral part.
+You can make up whatever answers you want (as long as they fit the mold); they won't have time to ask legitimate follow ups anyways.
+The moment you say the buzzword for the Leadership characteristic they are scanning for, you can see them check off that box in real-time.

+Fred Brooks is famous for saying that "Adding manpower to a late software project makes it later".
 How's that old, tired joke about project managers go?

 > Definition of Project Manager:  A person who thinks 9 women can deliver a baby in 1 month.

-Oh right.
-Clearly, we have a habit in this industry of over extending our resources and delivering suboptimal solutions.
-It's no wonder why Fred Brooks is quoted as saying that "adding manpower to a late software project makes it later".
-We're doing the same thing with our interviews.
+Oops.
+In our industry, we have a habit of over-extending our resources and delivering suboptimal solutions.
+We're doing the same thing when we compress 2 interviews into a single 1 hour slot.

 #### Depending on the interviewer, you are rewarded little to no credit for communication, problem solving, or coachability